This page may contain affiliate links, which means I will make a small commission for products purchased through my link.

 - Warming spices.
 I love the combination of cumin, paprika, cinnamon, and nutmeg.

-You can prepare this soup in an Instant Pot for convenience!
+- Instant Pot Method: You can prepare this soup in an Instant Pot for convenience!
 To do it, just sauté your veg in the pot, then pressure cook until the lentils are soft enough to blend.
-Blend with an immersion hand blender, or throw into your blender unit (just make to let the soup cool before blending if you don’t have a little hole in the lid for steam release).
+Blend with an immersion blender, or throw into your blender unit (just make to let the soup cool before blending if you don’t have a little hole in the lid for steam release).

-You can easily change up the spices in this soup.
+- Ingredient Swaps: You can easily change up the spices in this soup.
 If you like a more Indian flavor profile, try curry powder.
-For a fresher flavor, add fall herbs like rosemary, thyme and sage.
+For a fresher flavor, add fall herbs like rosemary, thyme, and sage.
 Turmeric and ginger are both healing and healthy.
-Feel free to add some extra heat too if you like from hot pepper flakes.
+Feel free to add some extra heat from hot pepper flakes, too, if you like.

 Serving Suggestions

-Unlike many soups, this is hearty enough to be a meal!
+Unlike many soups, this pumpkin and red lentil soup is hearty enough to be a meal!
 It’s high in protein and vibrant in color (thanks to beta carotene in pumpkin!).

 For toppings, I like to add something creamy and something crunchy.
 Try these favorite toppings to serve your creamy pumpkin soup: